Scalable Unseen Objects 6-DoF Absolute Pose Estimation with Robotic Integration: Related Work

-\textbf{CAD Model-based Methods} first require obtaining the CAD model of the novel object, which is then used as prior knowledge for pose estimation.
-These methods can be further categorized into feature matching-based and template matching-based. \emph{Feature matching-based methods} \cite{chen2023zeropose, GCPose, SAM-6D, FreeZe, MatchU} learn a model to match features between the observed image and CAD model, establishing 2D-3D or 3D-3D correspondences to estimate object pose.
-Specifically, SAM-6D \cite{SAM-6D} introduces a novel matching score based on semantics, appearance, and geometry to improve segmentation.
+Research in the domain of CAD model-based methods first require obtaining the precise CAD model of the unseen object, which is then used as prior knowledge for pose estimation.
+These methods can be further categorized into 1) feature matching-based and 2) template matching-based.

+\emph{Feature matching-based methods} \cite{chen2023zeropose, GCPose, SAM-6D, FreeZe, MatchU} learn a model to match features between the observed image and CAD model, establishing 2D-3D or 3D-3D correspondences to estimate object pose.
+Specifically, GCPose \cite{GCPose} proposes a geometry correspondence-based approach that leverages generic, object-agnostic geometric features to establish clear and robust 3D-3D correspondences.
+SAM-6D \cite{SAM-6D} introduces a novel matching score based on semantics, appearance, and geometry to improve segmentation.
 For pose estimation, it employs a two-stage point matching model to establish dense 3D-3D correspondences.
 FreeZe \cite{FreeZe} develops a method that combines visual and geometric features from various pre-trained models to improve pose prediction stability and accuracy.
-MatchU \cite{MatchU} proposes a technique for predicting object pose from RGB-D images by integrating 2D texture with 3D geometric cues. \emph{Template matching-based methods} \cite{foundpose, wang2024object, megapose, genflow, gigapose, foundationpose} render multiple template views of the object with different poses from the CAD model.
+MatchU \cite{MatchU} proposes a technique for predicting object pose from RGB-D images by integrating 2D texture with 3D geometric cues.

+\emph{Template matching-based methods} \cite{foundpose, wang2024object, megapose, genflow, gigapose} render multiple template views of the object with different poses from the CAD model.
 Then, they retrieve the template that best matches the observed image to obtain a coarse pose, followed by a refinement process to achieve accurate pose estimation.
-Specifically, MegaPose \cite{megapose} proposes a render-and-compare-based method and a coarse-to-fine pose estimation strategy.
+For example, MegaPose \cite{megapose} proposes a render-and-compare-based method and a coarse-to-fine pose estimation strategy.
 GenFlow \cite{genflow} introduces a shape-constrained recurrent flow framework that predicts optical flow between the query and template images while iteratively refining the pose.
 GigaPose \cite{gigapose} achieves fast and robust pose estimation by striking an effective balance between template matching and patch correspondences.
+FoundationPose \cite{foundationpose} increases the quantity and diversity of synthetic data based on diffusion model and achieves superior performance through render-and-compare.